Terreii/hoodie-plugin-store-crypto/README.md

 hoodie.cryptoStore.changePassword('my-old-password', 'secret').then(function (report) {
   console.log('all documents are updated!') console.log(report.salt) // the new salt
-  console.log(report.notUpdated) // array with all ids of encrypted docs that hasn't been updated }).catch(function (error) {
+  console.log(report.notUpdated) // array with all ids of encrypted docs that have not been updated }).catch(function (error) {
   console.error(error)
 })